 What makes this spot in Elliston special is that it is the closest you can get to their nesting spots.
 The lookout point is only 30 m from the island.
 Other nesting sites can only be seen by boat.
 The other part that makes Elliston special is that puffins may come near you on the mainland.
 Apparently, they are friendly and very curious and often land near people at the lookout.
 They won’t land if it’s too noisy or if there are a lot of people.
 We were told to be quiet and crouch low on the grass so we would look less intimidating.
 We did our best but weren’t lucky.
 No puffins landed near us.

-We were there in September which is a little late in the season.
-What is a large colony mid summer was just a few stragglers in the fall.
+We were there in September, which is a little late in the season.
+What is a large colony in mid summer, consisted of just a few stragglers in the fall.
 We did however see at least 6 puffins flying around their island.
 We watched as they flew between their their nests on the island and the sea.
 The birds dove into the rough ocean and came up with mouthfuls of fish.
 They then returned to their nests with small fish clutched in their mouths.
 Unlike many birds, they feed whole fish to their babies, not a regurgitated one.
 The island is also home to a number of other sea birds.
 These larger birds soared overheard while one of the puffin pair stood guard at the nest’s entrance.

 Out of all of the birds flying around the island it was easy to spot which birds were puffins.
 They’re funny fliers and easily recognizable.
 We learned to watch for the tell-tale frantic flapping of wings as they approached.
 Even though there were only a few puffins, they were constantly flying to and from the rough ocean allowing us to watch and enjoy.